caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Equation \@ref(eq:sim-stay) shows the probability of the final state being the same as the beginning state.
 So if you start with an A, this would give you the probability of remaining an A after time $t$ given a specific value of $\mu$.
-Equation \@ref(eq:sim-change) is the probability of each of the different end states.
+Equation \@ref(eq:sim-change) is the probability of each of the three end states that are different from the starting state.
 If you start as an A, this is the probability of changing to a G, for example.
 It is also the rate of C to T, G to A, *etc*...

 Consider what happens to these equations in the extremes we considered above when examining Figure \@ref(fig:sim-saturation).
 If $\mu$ or $t$ are zero, we expect no change (Figure \@ref(fig:sim-analytical), left side).
 In that case we get $e^0$, which is 1.
 Equation \@ref(eq:sim-stay) becomes $1/4 + 3/4$, which is 1.
 So there is a probability of 1 that, after no change, the end state is the same as the beginning state.
 Likewise, Equation \@ref(eq:sim-change) becomes $1/4 - 1/4$, which is 0.
 So after no change the end states that differ from the beginning state each have probability 0.